yigityalin/calendy/README.md

 Status:
 Mostly completed but subscribing to other people's calendars through search is left.

-Contributions:

-Cem Gülümser 22003430 - Implemented Welcome Page (Start Activity), Sign Up and Log In interfaces and their activities.
-Set navigation from welcome page to login or signup page.

-Mehmet Kağan İlbak 22002379 - Implemented navigation, floating action menu and its activities;
-implemented Date/TimePickerButton, User, Task (and its subclasses), Calendar classes, implemented the search and its ui, Firebase integration, settings menu, edit profile menu, view each calendar menu, fixed various activity UIs.

-Emir Kurban 21902653 - Updated all page UI and fragment UIs to give a modern look to the app.

-Yiğit Yalın 22002178 - Implemented calendar UI for month and day views in home fragment; implemented UI for Calendars fragment; implemented click listeners for home and calendars fragment.

-Yarkın Ergin 21902462 - Added preferences for settings ui.

 How to run:
 1- Open the project with Android Stuido